-All member-partners of CGI support the Company's philosophy and contribute to CGI's development and good reputation by promoting synergy and teamwork, by expressing their ideas and by adopting the highest standards of service quality and integrity.
-The member-partners of CGI are its ambassadors.
-They must always behave responsibly and demonstrate courtesy, honesty, civility and respect for other member-partners of CGI, for its clients and for its suppliers, and must never do anything that could harm CGI's reputation or that could otherwise bring CGI into disrepute.
+All members of CGI support the Company's philosophy and contribute to CGI's development and good reputation by promoting synergy and teamwork, by expressing their ideas and by adopting the highest standards of service quality and integrity.
+The members of CGI are its ambassadors.
+They must always behave responsibly and demonstrate courtesy, honesty, civility and respect for other members of CGI, for its clients and for its suppliers, and must never do anything that could harm CGI's reputation or that could otherwise bring CGI into disrepute.